The Intent Stack

 Who this is for

-Working specification, v5.0 — March 2026.
+Public Draft Specification, Version 1.2 — April 1, 2026.
 Subject to revision through operational evidence.
 Licensed under CC BY 4.0.